 Almost 3000 people die every day on the road due to distracted driving, according to the National Highway Traffic Safety Administration report.
 Despite many road safety laws and increasing penalties, distracted driving incidents are increasing each day.
 A majority of the accidents occurring on the Santa Ana freeway occur in places where there are Stop and Go traffic, where constant attention is needed.
-In situations where cars are close together, a high level of attention is needed because sight miscalculation can cause a serious car accident.
+In situations where cars are close together, a high level of attention is needed because sight miscalculations can cause a serious car accident.

 This is why victims of distracted driving accidents suffer serious injuries like TBI (traumatic brain injury), blindness, paralysis, and even death.
 If your loved one has lost their life because of another person’s negligence, speak to a Santa Ana wrongful death attorney to learn if you are entitled to receive compensation.
 Contact the personal injury attorneys in Santa Ana at Crockett Law Group today at (800) 900-9393 to learn your legal options.